mcp-rune 0.107.0

 title: can't be blank; status: is not included in the list (422)

-No “Error:” prefix is added — isError: true on the MCP response already signals it.
+formatError() adds no “Error:” prefix — isError: true on the MCP response already signals it.
+Only errors thrown past your try/catch get an Error: prefix, prepended by the built-in errorInterceptor.

 Tool Memory (Vector Storage)